 If Social Security agrees that your medical condition doesn't allow you to do heavy or medium work, but thinks you can do sedentary work, you'll need to provide you can't even do sedentary work (in other words, a sit down job).
 When trying to prove that you can do what Social Security calls "less than sedentary work," your attorney will need medical evidence to prove that you have certain functional limitations, like not being able to lift ten pounds or needing to lie down frequently during the day.

 A good disability lawyer will develop the best theory of disability for winning your case, prepare you for your hearing, and arrange for witnesses.
 Hearing approval rates are about twice as high for applicants who bring lawyers.
 To learn how a disability lawyer handles other aspects of your case and appeal hearing, see our article on how disability attorneys will handle your claim.

-To find a local disability lawyer who can sort through your medical records, know which additional tests or statements to request, and deal with evidence that may harm your case.
+A good disability firm will sort through your medical records, know which additional tests or statements to request, and deal with evidence that may harm your case.
 Click for a free case evaluation with a legal professional, to see if they can help you win your case.